-Copter and Rover includes support for polygon fences with up to 70 points and for pure circular fences with specified radii.
+ArduPilot includes support for polygon fences with up to 70 points and for pure circular fences with specified radii.
 Unlike the home-based cylindrical fence cylindrical fence, the circular inclusion/exclusion fence can be placed anywhere.
-Either the polygonal or circular fences may be selected to be inclusion or exclusion type.
-The purpose of these fences are to attempt to stop your vehicle from flying into (exclusion), or out of (inclusion), the fences by initiating a failsafe action like RTL or, if flying in Loiter mode for Copter and Object Avoidance is setup, the vehicle will normally stop before breaching the fence and in some cases, plan paths around the boundaries.
+Either the polygonal or circular fences may be selected to be inclusion or exclusion type, and may be mixed.
+The purpose of these fences are to attempt to stop your vehicle from flying into (exclusion), or out of (inclusion), the fences by initiating a failsafe action like RTL (See FENCE_ACTION) or, if flying in Loiter mode for Copter and Object Avoidance is setup, the vehicle will normally stop before breaching the fence and in some cases, plan paths around the boundaries.

-This feature is an extension of the simpler cylindrical fence and can be combined with it.
+This feature is an extension of the simpler home-based cylindrical fence and can be combined with it.

 You can define many inclusion and exclusion fences.
 However,multiple inclusions fences, including the cylindrical fences must overlap, since the vehicle can operate only within the complete overlap area of all of the inclusion fences.
 Exclusion fences may be placed within or outside of inclusion fences.